 KPIs are not unique to projects.
 They are required for every process and operation.
 Building such KPIs for projects requires a strong method, clear calculation rules and the ability to pull the information and present it back to users.
 While theoretically it can be built into a spreadsheet, practically this is not sustainable and most people give up before even starting the process.

 Joining spreadsheets that were created by different people, or different organizations, or even different planning teams, is nothing short of a Nightmare on Elm Street!
 Even when people describe the same activities, they are likely to come up with spreadsheets that looks completely different.

 It’s not rare to find people using all kinds of spreadsheets to tell the same story in a mutual project.
 They do it because they can’t even think about joining them together.
 And who can blame them?
 Trying to combine two tables that don’t share the same column is hard enough, what happens when you throw into the mix a few diagrams, lists, formulas and the creator’s mind set?
 It becomes Mission Impossible!

 Project team members need a common language and good coordination among them as much as they need to use the same tools and formats, all things spreadsheets fall short on.

 Yes.
 Don’t start your project with a spreadsheet that will inevitably create more work moving on.
 You need a good project management tool, one that is forward looking, creates a plan that you can change dynamically, one that is collaborative and most importantly – measurable.

 The cost of giving up your tables and views is project success.
-Sounds like good odds to me!
+Sounds like a good idea to me!